 Council on Academic Personnel (CAP)

 The Council on Academic Personnel (CAP) is responsible for the review of all significant personnel actions involving employees of UCLA holding academic titles.
 It meets once a week for a full day, 11 months of the year.
-A full description of the specific mechanisms of CAP involvement in personnel processes would require more space than is allocated in this briefing book.
-An informal guide to CAP, which discusses in more detail matters touched upon below, is given to incoming CAP members.
 The comments that follow are only a summary of CAP's charges and procedures and the general issues relevant to its role in the Academic Senate.

 CAP's charge is to maintain standards and equity across the campus.
 Although its role is, strictly speaking, advisory, the opinion of CAP, as expressed in the reports it submits, are given considerable weight.
 According to current practice, the Vice Chancellor will not make a decision that is inconsistent with the recommendations of CAP without informing the Council, either through its chair and vice chair or in the course of a visit to the Council as a whole.